Habitat fragmentation: Habitat and biodiversity loss

 Additionally, habitat fragmentation leads to edge effects.
 Microclimatic changes in light, temperature, and wind can alter the ecology around the fragment, and in the interior and exterior portions of the fragment.
 Fires become more likely in the area as humidity drops and temperature and wind levels rise.
 Exotic and pest species may establish themselves easily in such disturbed environments, and the proximity of domestic animals often upsets the natural ecology.
 Also, habitat along the edge of a fragment has a different climate and favours different species from the interior habitat.
 Small fragments are therefore unfavourable for species that require interior habitat.
 The percentage preservation of contiguous habitats is closely related to both genetic and species biodiversity preservation.
 Generally a 10% remnant contiguous habitat will result in a 50% biodiversity loss.

 Much of the remaining terrestrial wildlife habitat in many third world countries has experienced fragmentation through the development of urban expansion such as roads interfering with habitat loss.
-Aquatic species’ habitats have been fragmented by dams and water diversions.
+Aquatic species' habitats have been fragmented by dams and water diversions.
 These fragments of habitat may not be large or connected enough to support species that need a large territory where they can find mates and food.
 The loss and fragmentation of habitats makes it difficult for migratory species to find places to rest and feed along their migration routes.

+The effects of current fragmentation will continue to emerge for decades.
+Extinction debts are likely to come due, although the counteracting immigration debts may never fully be paid.
+Indeed, the experiments here reveal ongoing losses of biodiversity and ecosystem functioning two decades or longer after fragmentation occurred.
+Understanding the relationship between transient and long-term dynamics is a substantial challenge that ecologists must tackle, and fragmentation experiments will be central for relating observation to theory.